 Recommended U.S. Semester Credits3

 Hours & Credits

-It is no secret that, since the aftermath of WWII, the international arena is increasingly becoming more and more interconnected.
-Among many other factors, the consequences of the war, the globalization of markets, the cross-border nature of the many challenges that threaten our societies and the speed of the technological development are all contributing to the emergence of scene in Economic Global Order.
+It is no secret that over the last half-century the international arena has become more and more interconnected.
+The reasons are manifold: the consequences of the Second World War, the globalization of markets, the crossborder nature of the many challenges that threaten our societies and the speed of the technological development, among others.

 Courses and course hours of instruction are subject to change.